not-a-cowfr/skyhanni-custom-sounds/README.md

 - download executable file
 - run it
 - select all sound files you wish to use
+- add the compiled `.zip` file into your minecraft resource packs folder, and apply it in game
 - in game, when choosing a sound for something, use `custom.<filename>` as the sound name